gaslight/gaslight-google/README.md

-# Gaslight::People
+# Gaslight::Google

-The `gaslight-people` gem provides an interface for interacting with the Gaslight People API.
+The `gaslight-google` gem provides an interface for interacting with the Gaslight Google API.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'gaslight-people', github: 'gaslight/gaslight-people'
+    gem 'gaslight-google', github: 'gaslight/gaslight-google'

 And then execute: